A2osX/A2osX/.Docs/Glossary.md

 **high ASCII characters**: ASCII characters with decimal values of 128 to 255.
 Called high ASCII because their high bit (first binary digit) is set to 1 (for on) rather than 0 (for off ).

 **high-level language**: A programming language that is relatively easy for people to understand.
 A single statement in a high-level language typically corresponds to several instructions of machine language.
 Compare low-level language.

+**HTTPD**: A daemon process designed to serve HTTP requests and data.

 **I/O**: Input/Output.
 A general term that encompasses input/output activity, the devices that accomplish it, and the data involved.
 See input/output.